1947

 City.
 By the early 1940's, after he and Helen Vanderbilt were married, the painting was shipped

-out to their Smoke Trail Ranch in Sedona where it hung at the famous "Willow House".
+out to their Smoke Trail Ranch at Sedona where it hung at the famous "Willow House".
 By

 1948 it was re-hung at the famous House of Apache Fires as evidenced by three historic black